isomerpages/ogp/_careers/our-hiring-process.md

 title: Our Hiring Process
 permalink: /careers/hiring
 ---
-&gt;Hiring is the single most important thing we do.
+>Hiring is the single most important thing we do.

 We believe in bringing in great people, and then giving them the autonomy to work on building tech for public good.